Khosla Ventures

 Venture Round in 2016

-Siolta Therapeutics, Inc. is a clinical-stage biotech company based in San Francisco, California, focused on developing microbiome-based therapeutics and diagnostics aimed at preventing and treating chronic inflammatory diseases, particularly asthma and atopic conditions.
-Founded in 2016, the company utilizes its expertise in the developing gut microbiome to promote immune tolerance.
-Siolta's platform includes the development of pharmaceutical-grade anaerobic organisms and microbiome-based diagnostics that support precision medicine.
-By leveraging insights from human microbiome studies, Siolta Therapeutics aims to create targeted microbial therapeutics that address the underlying causes of inflammatory diseases, enabling a new approach to prevention and treatment.
+Siolta Therapeutics, Inc. is a clinical-stage biotechnology company focused on developing microbiome-based therapeutics and diagnostics aimed at preventing and treating chronic inflammatory diseases, particularly asthma and atopic conditions.
+Founded in 2016 and headquartered in San Francisco, California, the company utilizes its extensive understanding of the developing gut microbiome to promote immune tolerance.
+Siolta Therapeutics is advancing pharmaceutical-grade anaerobic organisms and is currently in phase 2 of development for its products.
+By leveraging insights from human microbiome studies, the company aims to create targeted microbial therapeutics and companion diagnostics that facilitate precision medicine in the management of inflammatory diseases.

 Luminist